SymphonyPlatformSolutions/symphony-ui-toolkit/docs/contributing.md

 - Even if Enzyme exists we'll use from now on only Testing Library
 - Using any is not forbidden ... but avoid it as much as you can
 - While defining you component's props, extend existing React.HTMLProps and only specify those you specifically need for your component
+- All components should expose their props interface and should be commented so they're represented correctly by Storybook's docs plugin

+## Documentation

+Documenting every component is very important for UItoolkit and it's done in two main parts

+- The stories : every story of a component provides an example of using a feature
+- The Docs : Docs plugin provides a playground canvas deduced from the stories.
+So every component should be compatible with it
+  > Find a starter guide [here](https://perzoinc.atlassian.net/wiki/spaces/DevX/pages/1312526766/UI-toolkit+-+Tutorial+-+Using+Storybook+DocsPage)

 ## Exporting your component: from component to lib root